juanlive/upgradeable-token/README.md

 # upgradeable-token

-Upgradeable token is a token tan can be upgraded, without loosing its source of data
+Upgradeable token is a token tan can be upgraded, retaining its source of data

 It uses IntelligentStorage to accomplish this (https://github.com/juanlive/intelligent-storage)